 Sure, a trail hike might be a fun day out.
 But when you start to take longer or more adventurous hikes, you take more risks.

-Essentially, the best sleeping bag require only the bag (and ideally a pad)- you don’t need pillows, sheets, blankets, or mattresses.
+Essentially, the best hiking sleeping bag requires only the bag (and ideally a pad)- you don’t need pillows, sheets, blankets, or mattresses.
 Not only do they keep you safe, but they save you a huge amount of space and effort when out on the trail.

 It also saves you time in setting up and tearing down and they don’t require power, batteries, or someone with great lungs and a lot of time on their hands to set up.

-Having one of the best sleeping bag is essential for campers and hikers because each individual bag is designed to help you sleep in rugged or remote conditions.
+Having one of the best ultralight sleeping bags is essential for campers and hikers because each individual bag is designed to help you sleep in rugged or remote conditions.

 For example, a 40+ temperature rating means the sleeping bag is best suitable for warm weather conditions.

 Alternatively, a sleeping bag graded for cold conditions can be a lifesaver.
 If your bag is already prepared for a drop in the temperature, then you’ll be safer than you would be with a pillow and some blankets.